Alan-Nixon/util-functions-nodejs/Readme.md

-Util Functions
+# Util Functions

-util functions provides you functions that helps you to do functionality in your project
+Util functions provides you functions that helps you to do functionality in your project.

-correct format of using the package, you cannot destructure the functions
+Correct format of using the package, you cannot destructure the functions.

 ### Correct Format